wangziqi2013/wangziqi2013.github.io/_posts/2018-04-07-Concurrent-Certifications-by-Intervals-of-ts-in-distributed-dbms.markdown

 which is updated when a transaction that pre-writes the data item commits.
 Both timestamps are made to never decrease.
 Each transactions is assigned an interval, initialized to [0, +&infin;).
 As they read and per-write data items, the interval is updated using the rt and wt of the data item to establish dependencies with committed transactions.
-When transaction commit, it selects an appropriate timestamp from the range as its ct, and notify all active transactions of the commit operation.
+When a transaction commits, it selects an appropriate timestamp from the interval as its ct, and notify all active transactions of the commit action.
 Since timestamps are stored and computed in a distributed way, this enhanced OCC algorithm overcomes the drawback of a centralized counter.
 We describe the algorithm in detail in the next several sections.

 On transactional read, the wt of the data item is used to update transaction's interval.
 The interval is intersected with [wt, +&infin;).
-If after the intersection, the interval closes (i.e. the range contains zero available timestamp)
+If after the intersection, the interval closes (i.e. the range contains zero available timestamp), then the transaction aborts as it could not find a ct.

+Similarly, on transaction write, the rt of the data item is used to update transaction's interval by an interval intersection.
+If the resulting interval closes then the transaction must abort.

+The above two